 The most common defenses that a skilled criminal defense attorney can use to defend you from “burglary” are as follows:

-Ownership/Reclaiming What’s Rightfully Yours: If the only reason you entered a structure – whether commercial or residential is because you wanted to take the things that belong to you, you are not guilty of burglary, because your intent was merely to reclaim what was once yours.
+If the only reason you entered a structure – whether commercial or residential is because you wanted to take the things that belong to you, you are not guilty of burglary, because your intent was merely to reclaim what was once yours9.

 If you are convicted of “burglary” pursuant to California Penal Code Section 459, you face the following penalties: